Now available on U, U&Drama & Channel 4

 St. Helier

-St. Helier, the bustling capital of the island, featured prominently in the series.
-Many scenes were shot around the harbour offering viewers picturesque views of the marina and the town’s historic architecture.
+St. Helier, the bustling capital of the island, features in both the old and reimagined series.
+Many scenes in the 1980s series were shot around the harbour, offering viewers picturesque views of the marina and the town’s historic architecture.
+In the reimagined series, some dramatic scenes unfold in Royal Square.

 Mont Orgueil Castle